Sinners

 There are some small choices that were odd, like opening an Irish beer at the train station with lots of cops around during prohibition.
 Or how terrible the Klan was at aiming.
 Or how when the vampires enter the mill, our heroes suddenly have some extra cannon fodder with them and survive way longer than makes sense given how strong the vampires were set up to be.

 But the worst mistake is having Jack O’Connell’s Remmick (the lead vampire) get defeated by the sunrise.
-Not only is this incredibly played out in vampire films (just last year in Nosferatu they went a similar route), it doesn’t really make any sense.
+Not only is this incredibly played out in vampire films (extra spoiler alert: just last year in Nosferatu they went a similar route), it doesn’t really make any sense.
 He wasn’t tied down, or tricked, or unaware, he simply just got burned to oblivion by a normal sunrise.
-He seems to be quite old, referencing a conversion to Christianity that would implyhe lived in Ireland a millennia ago.
+He seems to be quite old, referencing a conversion to Christianity that would imply he lived in Ireland a millennia ago.
 So how could this character simply forget what time sunrise is after so much practice (hundreds of thousands if he retreated every night).
 What’s stranger is that the guitar with a silver resonator would have been the perfect final blow to eliminate him.
 They do it, and it doesn’t end him.
 Or if it did, they should have been clearer that it was the killing blow.
 It’s such a good hidden in plain sight Chekhov’s gun, a wasted opportunity.

 Unexplored Plot